aurelia/framework/doc/article/en-US/app-configuration-and-startup.md

     </html>
   </source-code>
 </code-listing>

+> Note: Module Loaders and Bundlers
+> The code in this article demonstrates loading via SystemJS.
+However, these techniques can be accomplished with other module loaders just as readily.
+Be sure to lookup the appropriate APIs for your chosen loader or bundler in order to translate these samples into the required code for your own app.

 > Warning: Promises in Edge
 > Currently, the Edge browser has a serious performance problem with its Promise implementation.
 This deficiency can greatly increase startup time of your app.
 If you are targeting the Edge browser, it is highly recommended that you use the [bluebird promise](http://bluebirdjs.com/docs/getting-started.html) library to replace Edge's native implementation.
 You can do this by simply referencing the library prior to loading other libraries.